isomerpages/sportsg-corp/_anti-doping-singapore/Testing/Rights and Responsibilities.md

 As an athlete support personnel, you must know and understand your roles and responsibilities when supporting athletes.
 You play an integral part in shaping good anti-doping behaviours in athletes whom you support.

-**ATHLETE **SUPPORT PERSONNEL ROLES****
+**ATHLETE SUPPORT PERSONNEL ROLES**
 * Be knowledgeable of and complying with all anti-doping policies and rules which are applicable to you or the athletes you support
 * Use  your influence on athlete values and behaviours to foster anti-doping attitudes

 **ATHLETE SUPPORT PERSONNEL RESPONSIBLITIES**
 * Cooperate with the athlete testing program and ensure your athlete understand their rights and responsibilities in In-Competition testing and Out-of-Competition testing
 * Disclose to your National Anti-Doping Organization (NADO) and International Federation (IF) whether you have committed an anti-doping rule violation (ADRV) within the past ten years
-*   Cooperate with Anti-Doping Organizations (ADOs) in Anti-Doping Rules Violation’s investigations
+* Cooperate with Anti-Doping Organizations (ADOs) in Anti-Doping Rules Violation's investigations